przemek83/volbx/README.md

 ## Updater
 1) Build target `VersionCheck`.
 2) Run `VersionCheck`.
-3) Following window should be shown:
+3) The following window should be shown:

 ![Alt text](updateScreen.gif?raw=true "")

 ## Setup update server
 1) Get a domain and hosting :)
-2) Create a simple .php file which contains something similar to this:
+2) Create a simple .php file that contains something similar to this:
 ```
 <?
 echo("Volbx-Update-Info\n");